 Implementations MUST support the interpretation and application of metadata as defined by the SAML V2.0 Metadata Interoperability Profile [SAML2MDIOP].
-Support for other metadata profiles is OPTIONAL.
 It follows that implementations MUST be capable of interoperating (leading to success or failure as dictated by default configuration) with any number of SAML peers for which metadata is supplied, without additional inputs or separate configuration.
 In accordance with the SAML V2.0 Metadata Interoperability Profile [SAML2MDIOP], metadata MUST be: